rafa2ms/Project_01/README.md

 ## Requirements
- The code 'OOP_scratch.py' is running successfully under the following requirements:
+ This library is running successfully under the following requirements:
 - Python: 3.8.18
 - OpenCV: 4.3.0.38
   - numpy==1.24.4